Configure AWS PrivateLink in the Cloud Console

 Test the connection

-You can test the connection to the endpoint service from any VM or container in the consumer VPC.
+You can test the connection to the endpoint service from any VM or container in the client VPC.
 If configuring a client isn’t possible right away, you can do these checks using rpk or cURL:

 1. Set the following environment variables.